 Cars are crashed into obstacles head-on, side-on and slightly offset to one side.
 The cars are fitted with sophisticated crash-test dummies covered in sensors, which tell researchers the forces applied to various body parts in an impact.
 The crash tests give a picture of the overall safety of the car - effectiveness of seatbelts and airbags as well as its body rigidity during a crash.
+Cars are evaluated for safety of adult occupants, child occupants, and younger children in properly fitted car seats.

 Cars are then tested for pedestrian safety, and a dummy leg and head are fired at the front to gauge the forces involved in a pedestrian collision.